mushkevych/launch.py/README.md

 ## usage: ##

 * install virtual environment:
-*./launch.py -i*
+./launch.py -i*
 * run test:
-*./launch.py -t
+./launch.py -t
 * run PyLint:
-*./launch.py -l
+./launch.py -l
-* run Python script with main method:
+* start separate Python process by running script's main(*args) function:
+./launch.py --main --app APPLICATION_NAME
+* call script's main(*args) function within the same process, so you can see the output in the terminal:
-*./launch.py --main --app APPLICATION_NAME
+./launch.py --main --app APPLICATION_NAME --interactive
-* run app as a daemon:
+* start separate Python process by creating an instance of a class and calling its start() method:
+./launch.py --run --app APPLICATION_NAME
+* create an instance of a class and call its start() method within the same process, so you can see the output in the terminal:
-*./launch.py --run --app APPLICATION_NAME
+./launch.py --run --app APPLICATION_NAME --interactive

 ## license: ##